AlexanderLindholt/PacketPlus/README.md

 <br>

 # How it's better
-This modified version of Packet offers simplified packet definitions and minor optimizations.
+This modified version of Packet offers simplified packet definitions and minor optimizations.<br>
+Additionally there are other minor changes, such as an error message for when you don't initalize on the server.

 <br>